kevinboone/vlc-server/nc-vlc-client/README.md

 the same host, and port 30000, although these properties can be changed using the `--host` and `--port` switches.

-At present, the client displays a list of albums, or the current playlist.
-Selecting an album from the list plays it; selecting a track from the playlist moves playback to that point.
-There are key bindings for pausing and resuming playback, moving between items in the playlist, etc.

-As of version 0.1f, you can list artists and genres, and get a list of albums that match the artist or genre.
+As of version 0.1f, the client can list artists and genres, and get a list of albums that match the artist or genre.
 However, the interface is still entirely album-based.
+The 'play something' menu command will select a random album to play.

 `nc-vlc-client` has a long way to go before it can be considered a fully-featured, console-based music player.
 It's also important to